When I was at McKinsey, fact-based, well-reasoned logic was prized.

 If you’re not 100% sure that your observations are correct, you can express that point of view and invite others to point out flaws in your thinking.

-This is a useful skill to develop and one that becomes increasingly useful in your career the more your job becomes about making good decisions rather than just doing technical work.
+This is a valuable skill to develop and one that becomes increasingly useful in your career the more your job becomes about making good decisions rather than just doing technical work.